anmhrk/speed-chat/README.md

    - `AUTH_GOOGLE_ID` (required for Google OAuth)
    - `AUTH_GOOGLE_SECRET` (required for Google OAuth)

-6. Run `cp .env.example .env` and set your API keys.
-This step can be skipped if you don't want to rate limit or send headers to OpenRouter.

-7. Run `bun dev` to start the development server
+6. Run `bun dev` to start the development server

-8. Open [http://localhost:3000](http://localhost:3000) in your browser to see the live web app.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser to see the live web app.

-9. After logging in, navigate to [http://localhost:3000/settings/keys](http://localhost:3000/settings/keys) to set your API keys.
+8. After logging in, navigate to [http://localhost:3000/settings/keys](http://localhost:3000/settings/keys) to set your API keys.

-10. Start chatting!
+9. Start chatting!

 ## 📝 Todos